Fudan-iGEM/2025-wiki/pages/design.md

 Our approach combines synthetic biology with advanced modeling and visualization tools to provide an unprecedented view into the dynamics of resistance evolution.

 - **The Problem:** Antifungal resistance poses a serious threat to global health.
-- **Our Solution:** *DR.&nbsp;sTraTeGY*, a modular, multicellular yeast platform, is a powerful tool designed to track fungal acquisition of drug resistance under selective pressure.
+- **Our Solution:** *DR.sTraTeGY*, a modular, multicellular yeast platform, is a powerful tool designed to track fungal acquisition of drug resistance under selective pressure.
 This unique multicellular chassis turns the evolving population into a physical, spatio-temporal lineage tree, overcoming the limitations of static endpoint snapshots brought by unicellular systems.
 - **Key Innovations:** The platform consists of a "Grape Yeast" chassis, the "Timer &amp; Recorder" visualization modules, and the "YeastVerse" virtual experiment platform.

 ## How it Started?

 Fungal pathogens cause a wide range of diseases that have a significant impact on plant and animal life.
 It's estimated that approximately 1.7 billion people are affected globally, with more than 1.5 million deaths annually.[^1] Treatment options for invasive fungal infections are extremely limited, with only five main classes of drugs currently available.
 The long-term abuse of antifungal drugs has led to the constant emergence of drug-resistant variants, making it crucial to study the mutation and evolution of fungi under drug pressure.

-To address this challenge, we developed *DR.&nbsp;sTraTeGY*, an innovative platform built on a multicellular yeast chassis to track the evolutionary dynamics of fungal resistance.
+To address this challenge, we developed *DR.sTraTeGY*, an innovative platform built on a multicellular yeast chassis to track the evolutionary dynamics of fungal resistance.
 Our project is divided into three components:

 1. **Grape Yeast:** The chassis engineered to be multicellular and responsive to external signals.
 2. **Timer &amp; Recorder:** A visualization toolkit to track the evolutionary history and selective pressure in real-time.